transcelerate/ddf-home/Understand-DM.md

 ---
 Temp Menu: [Home](test.md) [Getting Started](get-started.md) [Tools & Resources](tools-resources.md) [News & Events](news-events.md) [Help & Support](help-support.md)

-# Getting Started: Understanding

-## I'm a Clinical Data Manager*.
-I've learned about DDF.
+# Getting Started: Understanding DDF as a Clinical Data Manager.

 ## Now I have questions to prepare to take action.
 Click one of the resources below for more information about:
 - [Supporting Automation of Case Report Forms Using Biomedical Concepts (Video)](https://youtu.be/0tGpj8g5gxY)